OPEN MONDAY – FRIDAY 5:00pm to 9:00PM

 Our dedicated team is here to provide urgent, high-quality care for your pets—because they’re family and deserve immediate attention when it matters most!

-Ferrets are predisposed to several serious health conditions, many of which develop as they age.
-Annual wellness exams allow us to monitor your ferret’s weight, dental health, heart function, and lymph nodes, and to catch potential issues before they become emergencies.
-The American Veterinary Medical Association notes that roughly 326,000 U.S. households own ferrets, and these pets benefit from the same quality of veterinary attention given to dogs and cats.
+Ferrets are predisposed to a specific set of serious health conditions, many of which develop gradually as they age.
+Annual wellness exams allow us to monitor your ferret’s weight, dental health, heart function, and lymph nodes and catch problems before they become emergencies.
+According to the Merck Veterinary Manual, hormonal disorders such as adrenal gland disease and insulinoma are among the most common conditions affecting ferrets over age three — and early diagnosis through bloodwork and physical examination significantly improves outcomes.

-Adrenal gland disease is one of the most common conditions in ferrets, especially those over the age of three.
+Adrenal gland disease develops when the adrenal gland overproduces sex hormones.
 Symptoms include hair loss, itchy skin, a swollen vulva in females, and difficulty urinating in males.
-Early diagnosis through physical examination and bloodwork can improve outcomes significantly.
+We screen for adrenal disease at every annual visit and can confirm a diagnosis through bloodwork and ultrasound.

-Insulinoma, a tumor of the pancreas that produces excess insulin, is another frequent concern.
+Insulinoma is a pancreatic tumor that causes the body to produce excess insulin, resulting in dangerously low blood sugar.
 Affected ferrets may appear weak, drool, paw at their mouths, or experience seizures.
-This condition requires careful management with dietary changes and sometimes medication or surgery.
+Management includes dietary changes, medication, and in some cases soft tissue surgery.

 Staying informed about your ferret’s health risks helps you recognize warning signs at home.
 Some of the issues we commonly see include: